bitranox/fingerprint/README.rst

 You can use fingerprint in batchfiles to automatically filter out events of Your interest - its batch friendly

-sources are included, but You just might use the .exe files created with pyinstaller from `Releases <https://github.com/bitranox/fingerprint/releases>`_
+sources are included, but You just might use the fp.exe file created with pyinstaller from `Releases <https://github.com/bitranox/fingerprint/releases>`_

 Usage Scenarios
 ---------------